 Mathematicians are excited about a new discovery: a 13-sided shape called "the hat".
 Lots of copies of the shape can be used to cover a flat surface without ever overlapping or leaving any gaps.
 Importantly, the patterns made with the hat never repeat.

 Posts tagged as “art”

-To recap 2019, NewsForKids.net is taking a look back at some of the most interesting stories we’ve covered this year.
-Today we’re looking at some unusual stories from the arts.
+To recap 2021, NewsForKids.net is taking a look back at some of the most interesting stories we’ve covered this year.
+Today we’re looking at some of the most unusual news stories from 2021.

 In today's news roundup, Chad's longtime president, Idriss Déby, dies a day after winning the election, police officer Derek Chauvin is found guilty of killing George Floyd, and David, the famous statue by Michelangelo, now has an exact 3D-printed twin.